ZufengW/100-days-of-code/log.md

 **Thoughts:** There's still a long way to go to finish this course.
 But the consistency of doing a bit each day will get me there eventually.

+### Day 34: 19 July

+**Today's Progress**: Web Dev Bootcamp: Started unit 25 (working with APIs).

+I continued experimenting with the graph viewer.
+I also wrote some Python to scrape data from the [website](http://handbook.unimelb.edu.au/).
+Given a subject code or list of subject codes, it returns a list of nodes and a list of edges in the format suitable for the JS file.
+Parsing the text correctly is tricky due to the inconsistencies in text structure.
+See https://codepen.io/ZufengW/full/QgXbag/ for graph of an output.

+**Thoughts:** Things will get more busy starting next week.

+What if that handbook had an API?
+That could make things easier.

 <!---
 Is this